dhelgerson/boxocluster/README.md

 ## Getting Started

-running is as simple as grabbing the head node's disk image and the docker-compose file and runnign the stack.
+running is as simple as grabbing the head node's disk image and the docker-compose file and running the stack.

 ### Linux